Conformal Geometry and Regularization of Disclinations by a Cosmological Constant in $(2+1)$ Dimensions: Regularization via Cosmological Constant

-This is a Liouville-type equation, combining a localized topological defect with a curvature-suppressing term governed by \( \Lambda \).
-Assuming radial symmetry, the exact solution reads:
+Equation~\eqref{eq:poisson_alpha} is a Liouville-type equation describing the interplay between a localized topological defect and a cosmological-constant contribution governed by $\Lambda$.
+Assuming radial symmetry, its exact solution for $\Lambda>0$ is

 This closed-form expression provides the exact conformal factor for $\Lambda > 0$.
 In this regularized model, the parameter $\alpha$ no longer acts as a global rescaling of the angular sector but retains its role as the local conical strength near the defect.
-In the limit $r \to 0$, the logarithmic term dominates and the solution asymptotically recovers the classical disclination geometry, characterized by the angular deficit $\delta = 2\pi(1 - \alpha)$.
+In the limit $r \to 0$, the conformal factor is dominated by its logarithmic contribution, and the solution asymptotically recovers the classical disclination geometry, characterized by the angular deficit $\delta = 2\pi(1 - \alpha)$.

-The integration constant $a$ introduced in Eq.~\eqref{eq:omega_solution_alpha} plays a central geometric role: it fixes the inverse length scale of the core, defining a crossover radius $r_c \sim 1/a$ that separates the defect-dominated region from the infrared regime governed by the cosmological term.
-While the near-core structure remains determined solely by $\alpha$, the cosmological constant $\Lambda$ controls the smooth suppression of curvature at large distances and ensures the regularization of the geometry without the need for artificial cutoffs.
+The integration constant $a$ introduced in Eq.~\eqref{eq:omega_solution_alpha} plays a central geometric role: it fixes the inverse length scale of the core, defining a characteristic crossover radius $r_c \sim a^{-1/\alpha}$ that separates the defect-dominated region from the infrared regime governed by the cosmological term.
+While the near-core structure remains determined solely by $\alpha$, the cosmological constant $\Lambda$ sets the overall curvature scale of the geometry, ensuring a smooth regularization of the defect without the need for artificial cutoffs.

 It is important to emphasize that the closed-form expression for $\Omega(r)$ derived above is only valid for a positive cosmological constant ($\Lambda>0$), where the factor $\sqrt{3\Lambda}$ ensures a real, smooth, and physically meaningful conformal profile.
-This guarantees a regularized curvature and an effectively compact geometry (finite total area).
-For $\Lambda<0$, no analogous closed-form solution exists; the Liouville-type equation remains well defined and admits smooth solutions that must be obtained numerically.
-In this case, the geometry is asymptotically hyperbolic with constant negative curvature ($R\to 3\Lambda<0$) and divergent spatial volume.
-This qualitative difference between the signs of the cosmological term is consistent with reduced-gravity analyses such as Grumiller and Jackiw~\cite{Grumiller2007} and with earlier studies of Liouville gravity in lower-dimensional settings~\cite{Jackiw1985LowerDimensionalGravity,DeserJackiw1984LiouvilleGravity}, where exact solutions occur only for positive exponential coupling, while the negative case lacks closed-form metrics.
+This guarantees a regularized curvature and a constant-curvature geometry with scalar curvature \(R=3\Lambda\).
+For $\Lambda<0$, no real closed-form solution was found within the present approach, and the corresponding profiles were therefore obtained numerically.
+In this case, the geometry becomes asymptotically hyperbolic, with the scalar curvature approaching the constant value $R \to 3\Lambda < 0$ at large distances.